yoniblum/Machine-Learning-Data-Visualization/README.md

 If the technology industry is increasing in employment numbers, we know that someone with a programming skill set has good chances of finding employment.

 To find how different skills correlate to industries, we could form a correlation matrix out of our dataset.
-The issue with this is that our attributes do not have numerical values.
-Unless we do more processing.

 There are many methods for finding the correlation between linearly related variables, including linear regressions and Pearson's correlation.
+(Bag of words can be used for pre-processing text data into numerical form)

-Since it may be hard to figure out the actual correlations, and a machine learning process is required, another method of finding a correlation may be by using neural networks.
+Another method of finding a correlation may be by using neural networks.

 A neural network that predicts industry based on all the attributes (except industry)  in the tuples listed in our final dataset.
 The expected output would be the industry from the same tuple.

-Feed forward Neural Network with randomly initialized weights.
-The error function for the output would be zero when the expected output matches the guessed output and one when it doesn't.
-Through multiple iterations of forward and backwards propagation, the weights would be adjusted for more accurate outputs, based on the error gradients.
+We can create a feed forward Neural Network with randomly initialized weights.
+(See Neural_Network.py) The error function for the output would be zero when the expected output matches the predicted output and one when it doesn't.
+Through multiple iterations of forward and backwards propagation, the weights would be adjusted for optimal predictions.
 This is the learning process.